peteryuX/arcface-tf2/README.md

 ### Testing

-Testing code in `./modules/evaluations.py` were modified from [face.evoLVe](https://github.com/ZhaoJ9014/face.evoLVe.PyTorch).
-You can download my trained models for testing from [here](#Benchmark-and-Models).
+You can download my trained models for testing from [Benchmark and Models](#Benchmark-and-Models) without training yourself.
+And, evaluate the model you got with the corresponding cfg file on the testing dataset.
+The testing code in [./modules/evaluations.py](https://github.com/peteryuX/arcface-tf2/blob/master/modules/evaluations.py) were modified from [face.evoLVe](https://github.com/ZhaoJ9014/face.evoLVe.PyTorch).

 ```bash
 python test.py --cfg_path "./configs/arc_res50.yaml"